NeghMC/LightFiles/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This repository contains a simple file-system.
-It is intended for embedded systems containing MCUs with limited resources.
+This repository contains a simple file-system written in C. It is intended for embedded systems containing MCUs with limited resources.

 Functional requirements:
 * Light - insignificant size comparing to the entire program size
-* Understandable - basis on logical and easy to understand concept
+* Understandable - bases on logical and easy to understand concept
 * Simple - no need for complex configuration

 ### Hardware requirements